Shopify/polaris-tokens/design-language-documentation/color-system/schemes.md

 # Dark and light schemes

 The Polaris color system provides 2 default schemes, one for light mode and one for dark mode.
-The following example shows the two schemes for surface colors:
+The following example shows surface colors in the two schemes:

 <img alt="Surface colors in dark and light mode" src="/design-language-documentation/assets/schemes.png" style="max-height: 600px;">